awsdocs/aws-config-developer-guide/doc_source/customresources.md

    ```
    $ cfn generate
    ```
+**Note**
+When using Maven, as part of the build process the `generate` command is automatically run before the code is compiled\.
+So your changes will never get out of sync with the generated code\.
+Be aware the CloudFormation CLI must be in a location Maven/the system can find\.
+For more information, see [Setting up your environment for developing extensions](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html#resource-type-setup)\.

-For more information, see [Modeling Resource Providers for Use in AWS CloudFormation](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-model.html)\.
+For more information on the whole process, see [Modeling Resource Providers for Use in AWS CloudFormation](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-model.html)\.

 ## Step 3: Generate Artifacts<a name="generateartifactsforcfnsubmit"></a>